What It Tastes Like

 Sweetness

-If your protein powder is already sweetened, you may not need additional sugar.
-Ask for "no added sweetener" if you want to keep the drink simple.
+Many protein powders are already sweetened.
+You can ask for no added sweetener if you want to keep the drink simple.

 Milk

-Whole milk and oat milk usually produce the most stable protein foam.
-Oat milk is especially popular because its natural proteins help support the foam structure.
+Whole milk and oat milk usually create the most stable foam.

 See milk options.